-Expats moving to Washington DC are sure to have queries and concerns about their soon-to-be new home.
+People moving to Washington DC are sure to have queries and concerns about their soon-to-be new home.
 That's why we've answered some of the most frequently asked questions about life in the US capital.

 Is Washington DC safe?

-Washington DC may have more crime than expats would expect as the capital of the US.
-This is largely due to the disproportionate distribution of wealth in the city.
+Unfortunately, more crime occurs in Washington DC than might be expected of the capital of the US.
+This is largely due to the unequal distribution of wealth in the city.
 Safety precautions, as taken in any cosmopolitan centre, should be used to minimise risks.
-Expats should be vigilant taking the metro late at night.
+Newcomers should be vigilant taking the metro late at night.

 What is the weather like in DC?

-Summer months of July and August get extremely humid with temperatures hovering around 86°F (30°C).
-The winter is coldest during December and January when temperatures can drop to freezing.
+The summer months of July and August get extremely humid with temperatures hovering around 86°F (30°C).
+Winters are coldest during December and January when temperatures can drop to freezing.
 There's also occasional snowfall during this time.
 Spring and autumn, on the other hand, bring lovely, warm weather to Washington DC and are favourite times of the year for visitors to the city.